jitkasempin/pubsub-to-bigquery-pump/README.md

 }
 ```

-Schedule configuration:
+You can create multiple schedules each with their own configuration:

 * `id` is the unique ID for this job.
 Will be used in metrics to track the counts across executions
 * `source` is the PubSub configuration
-  * `subscription` is the name of already existing PubSub subscription
+  * `subscription` is the name of existing PubSub subscription
   * `max_stall` represents the maximum amount of time (seconds) the service will wait for new messages when the queue has been drained.
 Should be greater than 5 seconds
 * `target` is the BigQuery configuration
   * `dataset` is the name of the existing BigQuery dataset
-  * `table` is the name of the existing BigQuery table
+  * `table` is the name of the existing BigQuery dataset table
-  * `batch_size` is the size of the insert batch, every n number of messages the service will insert batch into BigQuery
+  * `batch_size` is the size of the insert batch, every n number of messages the service will insert batch into BigQuery.
+Should be lesser than the maximum size of [BigQuery batch insert limits](https://cloud.google.com/bigquery/quotas#load_jobs)
   * `ignore_unknowns` indicates whether the service should error when there are fields in your JSON message on PubSun that are not represented in BigQuery table
 * `max_duration` is the maximum amount of time the service should execute.
 The service will exit after the specified number of seconds whether there are more message or not.
-Should not be greater than the service `--timeout`
+Should not be greater than the service `--timeout` or maximum Cloud Run service execution time (15 min)

 ## Metrics